Tascurator/tascurator-documents/docs/docs/modeling.md

 Tenant's task assignment table.
 The assignmentSheet is including startDate,endDate and TenantsWork.

+Constraints：

+- The AssignmentSheet cannot exist without StartDate, EndDate and TenantsWork.

 ### startDate

 The start date of the task to be performed by Tenant.